London Gliding Club: History

+Launching was later by winch and aero tow, from the landing field at the bottom of the ridge.

-In 1935 the club's wooden hangars were replaced by the present building designed by the renowned architect and club member Kit Nicholson.
+In 1935, the club's wooden hangars were replaced by the present building designed by the renowned architect and club member Kit Nicholson.
 The LGC soon became one of the biggest gliding clubs in the country.
-It hosted many National gliding competitions, and many national and world records were set from it.
+It hosted many national gliding competitions, and many national and world records were set from it.
 On 22 April 1939 the first soaring flight across the English Channel was made by Geoffrey Stephenson in a Slingsby Gull 1 glider.
 The launch was by winch and the landing place was Le Wast in France.

 During World War II the airfield was taken over by the military and for the duration was used as a prisoner of war camp.
 Most of the prisoners were Italian with a few Germans.
 Many of the pre-war LGC members such as Lawrence Wright were to play an important role in the formation of the Glider Pilot Regiment.

 Post war

 After World War II the airfield was handed back to the LGC and gliding operations resumed.

 In the post-war years the airfield was expanded as neighbouring fields were purchased, and the gradual replacement of wood and fabric gliders by high performance glass fibre gliders, often constructed using advanced materials such as carbon fibre.
 These modern gliders required longer take-off and landing areas, and large areas of the airfield were levelled.
 Bungee launching from the crest of the Downs became less frequent as the aerotow became more viable, and as winch launches were able to achieve greater height.
 The club training fleet was modernised, and is constantly kept up to date.

 As increased performance by modern gliders enabled flights of long distances (up to 1000 km), the London Gliding Club gradually grew in membership throughout these years, and continues to do so.
 Many UK speed and distance records are held by pilots flying from Dunstable, and the London Gliding Club regularly hosts regional and national competitions.